MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/general-mailbox-access-error-occurred.md

 ---
 title: A general mailbox access error occurred
-description: Provides a solution to an error that occurs when you attempt to test and enable a mailbox in Microsoft Dynamics 365. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Provides a solution to the 0x80004005 error that occurs when you attempt to test and enable a mailbox in Microsoft Dynamics 365. ms.reviewer: ms.topic: troubleshooting ms.date: